Electrotachyscope: History

 In 1888, Anschütz moved to a studio at Charlottenstr.
 59 in Berlin, where frequent demonstrations of Schnellsehers took place to at least 1900 (and less frequently until years later).

-Early January 1890, Anschütz presented a new type of chronophotography on the glass wheel Schnellseher to emperor Wilhelm I's family: "Sprechende Porträts" (Speaking Portraits).
+Early January 1890, Anschütz presented a new type of chronophotography on the glass wheel Schnellseher to emperor Wilhelm II's family: "Sprechende Porträts" (Speaking Portraits).
 He introduced it publicly on 16 January 1890 at the Photographic Association in Berlin.